Creating A Vision Board

 Bottom left hand – this is the view from my aunties balcony in Italy.
 I wanted to live there for a few months.
 This was always a dream of mine.

 Bottom right hand – I wanted this to represent my family and I, in Italy, eating altogether.

-Now this is what happened to me in 2017.
-I ended up having to travel to Europe for an alternative cancer treatment for my brother.
-Flying from Australia to Germany every 3 weeks was too much, so we decided to live in Italy with my family for a while (with the aunty whose balcony that is the photo).
+Now, this is what happened to me in 2017.
+I had to travel to Europe for alternative cancer treatment for my brother.
+Flying from Australia to Germany every 3 weeks was too much, so we decided to live in Italy with my family for a while (with the aunty whose balcony is in the photo).

-After 6 months, we decided to come back to Australia to see family.
-Because my brother has cancer and epilepsy, we were worried if we flew Economy he wouldn’t get any sleep and we’d be risking him having a seizure.
-Since we had no travel insurance, if this happened, it would be a problem!
-So instead, who ever flew with him, flew business class with him.
+After 6 months, we decided to return to Australia to see family.
+However, because my brother has cancer and epilepsy, we were worried if we flew Economy, he wouldn’t get any sleep, and we’d be risking him having a seizure.
+Since we had no travel insurance, it would be a problem if this happened!
+So instead, whoever flew with him, flew business class with him.

 So what did I learn from my vision board?

-That a vision board should be about feelings NOT goals.
+That a vision board should be about feelings, NOT goals.
 Because while we set goals that we think will make us happy, we don’t necessarily know that for sure.
-Often times, we find that when we go with the flow, and allow ourselves to be more open to finding new ways to go about this, we’re at our happiest.
+Often, we find that when we go with the flow and allow ourselves to be more open to finding new ways to go about this, we’re at our happiest.